-Contrary to the way it is portrayed in the movie, Interpol is not a supranational law enforcement agency and has no agents who are able to make arrests.
+Contrary to the way it is portrayed in the movie, Interpol is not a supranational law enforcement agency, and has no agents who are able to make arrests.
 Instead, it is an international organization that functions as a network of criminal law enforcement agencies from different countries.
 But, it doesn't matter in a fictional story.

 The script from the film was among the top 2011 Black List of unproduced screenplays.
-While originally intended as a drama, the script underwent a "frantic" two-week rewrite to be remade into a comedy several weeks prior to filming.
-On March 9, 2016, it was reported that Wadlow had exited the film and Patrick Hughes signed on to direct the film.
+While originally intended as a drama, the script underwent a frantic two-week re-write to be remade into a comedy several weeks prior to filming.
+On March 9, 2016, it was reported that Jeff Wadlow had exited the film and Patrick Hughes signed on to direct.

 Jeff Wadlow was going to direct the movie, but left to finish True Memoirs of an International Assassin (2016).

 The Helicopter that crashes near the end has a registration ID of PH-CEB, which is a registration for Royal Dutch Airlines (KLM) Convair CV-240.
 The aircraft was in service with Royal Dutch from 1948 until 1957.
 Source: KLM de geschiedenis van de KLM vanaf 1919 (the history of KLM from 1919).